nuldark/docker-php/README.md

 ## Environment Variables

-The Nginx image uses several environment variables which are easy to miss.
+The php-fpm image uses several environment variables which are easy to miss.

 | Variable       | Default Value  | Description |
 |----------------|----------------|-------------|